aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Load a Large Presentation as BLOB**

 Through the process involving a BLOB, you can load up a large presentation while using little memory.
-This Java code describes the implementation where the BLOB process is used to load up a large presentation file (large.pptx):
+This PHP code describes the implementation where the BLOB process is used to load up a large presentation file (large.pptx):

 ```php
   $loadOptions = new LoadOptions();